nikvdp/agentgrunt/gpt_tools/README_ai.md

 - Load `code_exploration.py`.
 - Understand code exploration functions (`code_exploration_docs.md`).
 - Use these functions for code navigation; don't write your own.
+- Use uploaded git for all git operations
 - Configure git (username and email).
 - Work in `/tmp/uc`, within the uploaded repository.
 - Run code in separate cells; keep it short.